harsh432004/attendance-system-app/README.md

 - Test changes locally before submitting
 - Include comments and documentation for new features

-## License
+## Fun-Fact

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project can be used in your college project and also used in hackathons 😀

 ## Contributors